About me

 Sensorimotor Psychotherapy - Level 1

-Ongoing webinars on sociocultural humility, complex grief, perfectionism, OCD and integrating parts with Janina Fisher, Ph.D using IFS-informed TIST.
+Additional training and webinars on sociocultural humility, anti-racism, complex grief, perfectionism, perinatal mental health and integrating parts with Janina Fisher, Ph.D using IFS-informed TIST.

 Therapeutic approach